-Holds on all materials (except downloadable titles) will automatically transfer.
-If you have placed holds on OverDrive downloadable titles please email OverDrive's Front Line Tech Support (opens in new window).
-You do not have to know your old library card number to request that your holds to be transferred.
-But you do need to include the email address you used when placing those holds and your new library card number.
-Unfortunately, holds on 3M downloadable eBooks cannot be transferred to a new card so it is best not to get a new card if you are in the middle of reading any 3M titles.
+Holds on titles, except downloadable titles, will automatically transfer.
+If you have placed holds or checked out OverDrive downloadable titles, please fill out this Support Request form including your new library card number and if possible your old card number.
+Also include the email address used when placing the holds.
+We will ask OverDrive to transfer your titles and holds to your new account.
+Unfortunately, holds on cloudLibrary downloadable titles cannot be transferred to a new card.
+It is best not to get a new card if you are in the middle of reading any cloudLibrary titles.

 Can I use my library card from another Maryland public library systems at BCPL?

 To use a library card from another Maryland public library system at any BCPL branch, it must be registered at the Account Management Desk at any of our branches.
 Once your card is registered you may borrow our materials or use our subscription research databases (opens new window).

 A new library card will be issued only if your current library card's identification number is not compatible with our circulation software.
 Valid identification is required.
 Online registering of another public library's card is not available.